Geometric flow of planar domain-wall loops: Introduction

 Planar elastic loops, whose energy is proportional to their perimeter, are ubiquitous, as they can arise as domain walls enclosing compact regions of certain order parameters in two-dimensional systems.
 A paradigmatic physical example is the domain wall enclosing a compact magnetic domain in an isotropic two-dimensional ferromagnetic material with uniaxial anisotropy, nucleated within a uniformly magnetized background \cite{Quinteros2020, lemerle1998domain, chauve2000creep}.
 In such systems, a uniform external magnetic field favors the growth of the domain area, while the domain wall energy, proportional to its perimeter, tends to drive the collapse of the domain.
 It is therefore natural to ask whether the domain’s evolution can be captured by reduced dynamical equations involving only two global geometric quantities: area and perimeter as functions of time \cite{RevModPhys.90.045006, kardar1998nonequilibrium}.
 A particularly suitable experimental realization is provided by magnetic domains in ultrathin ferromagnetic films , which can be nucleated with a magnetic pulse, driven by smaller external fields, and imaged in real time using magneto-optical techniques \cite{ferre2013universal}.

 A domain-wall loop enclosing a compact domain is an extended system.
 As such, a complete description of its dynamics using only a small number of variables is generally not feasible, since infinitely many distinct shapes—with different perimeters—can enclose the same area.
 However, in certain physical contexts, a reduced dynamical description becomes possible, drawing inspiration from the well-known curve-shortening flow problem in mathematics.
 For instance, a simple closed planar curve, whose local normal velocity is proportional to its local curvature, contracts its enclosed area at a constant rate, independent of the initial shape.
 If the curve is initially simple (i.e., it does not intersect itself), an avoidance principle ensures it remains simple throughout its evolution.
-Over time, the curve becomes convex and ultimately circular before collapsing to a point.
-This evolution is rigorously described by the Gage–Hamilton–Grayson theorem for simple curves ~\cite{GageHamilton1986,grayson1987heat,white2002evolution}.
+Over time, the curve becomes convex and ultimately circular before collapsing to a point as rigorously described by the Gage–Hamilton–Grayson theorem for simple curves ~\cite{GageHamilton1986,grayson1987heat,white2002evolution}.

 In this paper, we adapt some of these well-established mathematical results to the physical context of domain-wall dynamics in two dimensions, employing suitable approximations that we critically evaluate.
 We investigate the effects of constant and oscillating external fields, quenched disorder, thermal fluctuations, nonlinearities in the local arc-velocity response of the domain wall, and the effect of short-range interactions between interfaces with a finite-width.
 We show that meaningful approximations for the domain evolution can be derived.
 To assess the accuracy of these approximations, we compare their predictions with numerical simulations of a universal isotropic model for finite-width domain-walls: the $\phi^4$ model.
-Finally, we illustrate the practical relevance of our results by making predictions and comparisons with experimental realizations in ultrathin magnetic systems.
+Finally, we illustrate the practical relevance of our results by making predictions and interpreting quantitatively experimental results previously obtained in ultrathin magnetic systems.